 Have you ever seen a blue shrimp before?

-Like many other shrimp this shrimp makes an excellent tank cleaner.
-They are efficient little live-in janitors that clear away any algae and biofilm that forms on your plants.
+They are an excellent tank cleaner, and are efficient little live-in janitors that clear away any algae and biofilm that forms on your plants.

 |Blue Velvet Shrimp|